vtsykun/packeton/README.md

 - Compatible with composer.
 - Customers user and groups.
 - Limit access by vendor and versions.
-- Expire access time.
+- Expire access time for user.
-- Archive packages and downloads its from your host.
+- Mirroring for packages' zip files and downloads its from your host.

 What was changed in this fork?
 -----------------------------